carnold18/rails-as-an-api-lecture/README.md

 ## Frontend

 1. Confirm that the fetches to your two URLs returns the data in the correct format.
-2. We are going to copy pre-written code into our `frontend` folder to expedite lecture flow.
+2. We are going to start with pre-written code in our *frontend* folder to expedite lecture flow.
+    - Fetch the trainers (with their "pokemons" from the `serializer`)
+    - Render the trainers
+    - Render a trainer
+    - Render the pokemons
+    - Render a pokemon
+    - Release a pokemon

 ## Resource(s):